ptlthg/SkyHanni/docs/INSTALLING.md

 click edit, press more options.
 In JVM arguments, look for something that says -Xmx2G or some other number followed by G.
 That number is the amount you have allocated for Minecraft to use.
-If you have 2G of ram on your computer, you might struggle to play Minecraft.
-Try to allocate 1G.
-If you have 4G, allocate 2G.
-If you have 8 or more G, allocate 4G.
+If you have 4GB, allocate 2GB.
+If you have 8 or more GB, allocate 4GB.
-You should never need more than 4G, unless you have more mods, than you know what to do.
+You should never need more than 4GB, unless you have more mods, than you know what to do.

 </details>